-What does the Illinois Alliance to Prevent Obesity do?
+What does the Illinois Alliance to Promote Opportunities for Health do?

-- Develops, changes, and implements policies and systems to support nutrition and physical activity and eliminate social and institutional barriers to maintaining a healthy weight.
+- Develop, change, and implement policies and systems to support access to nourishing foods, safe and accessible physical activity, and eliminate social and institutional barriers to achieving optimal health.

-- Fosters communities and institutions that integrate healthy foods and beverages and physical activity choices into everyday activities.
+- Foster communities and institutions to integrate nourishing food and physical activity for all.

 - Bridge partners and sectors across the state to coordinate approaches to chronic disease prevention and the social and structural barriers to nutrition and physical activity.

 Our vision is an Illinois in which our collective efforts, representative of our diversity and all cultures, lead to policies, systems and practices that enable all residents and communities equitable access to nourishing food, opportunities to engage in safe and enjoyable physical activity, and are supported to maintain their health and well-being.